Canker sores vs. oral herpes.

 Compare: Intraoral herpes

-With herpes, a person may experience malaise (bodily weakness or discomfort), fever, joint pain or swollen lymph nodes in the neck.
-Although, these symptoms may be slight enough that they're not readily noticed.
+With herpes, a person may experience malaise (bodily weakness or discomfort), fever, joint pain, or swollen lymph nodes in the neck.
+Although, these symptoms may be slight enough that you don’t really notice them.

 Compare: Canker sores